alienator88/Pearcleaner/README.md

 <details>
   <summary>Homebrew</summary>

-You can add the app via Homebrew by tapping my homebrew repo directly:
+You can add the app via Homebrew:
 ```
-brew install alienator88/homebrew-cask/pearcleaner
+brew install pearcleaner
 ```
 </details>